Jasper Tsang: After Legislative Council

 In July 2016, after announcing the end of his Legislative Council career, Tsang announced that he was ready to stand in the 2017 Chief Executive election, just as he had publicly toyed with the idea in the 2012 process.
 He said he would stand against incumbent Leung Chun-ying, expected to seek a second term, in order "to offer a genuine choice".
-However, two or three months later he was told privately by the Beijing government not to join the process, he later revealed, and so he publicly distanced himself from any run at the Chief Executive role, describing it as “not a good position to be in” and adding that it required one to serve “two bosses” – Hong Kong society and Beijing.
+However, two or three months later he was told privately by the Beijing government not to join the process, he later revealed, and so he publicly distanced himself from any run at the Chief Executive role, describing it as “not a good position to be in” and adding that it required one to serve “two bosses” — Hong Kong society and Beijing.

-Family and personal life
+Personal life

-In 2009, Tsang married Ng Kar-man.
+In 2009, Tsang married Ng Kar-man, a dance instructor, in a ceremony officiated by former Secretary for Justice Elsie Leung.
 He was previously married to Young Sun-yee.

 In February 2017, Tsang was revealed to have had a critical heart condition and underwent angioplasty surgery.
 Speaking shortly afterwards, he said, "I have narrowly escaped death."